bhavik-goplani/RPS-Survey/README.md

 ## Overview
+The RPS Survey Platform is a web application designed to facilitate research into human decision-making processes, specifically within the context of the Rock/Paper/Scissors (RPS) game.
+This platform serves as a critical tool for the Applied Behavioral Science Lab at KU, enabling the exploration of the generalized matching law — a principle that describes how individuals allocate their responses in situations where they are presented with concurrent choices.

+The research conducted through this platform involves adult human subjects participating in a simulated RPS game against a computerized opponent.
+The opponent's responses are based on programmed probabilities that vary across different blocks of trials, allowing researchers to observe and analyze patterns in human response allocation.

-The RPS Survey Platform is a web application built to address the needs of researchers in conducting surveys and collecting data from participants.
+The platform addresses the needs of researchers in conducting surveys and collecting data from participants.
 It provides a user-friendly interface for researchers to create surveys, analyze results, and manage participants.
 Additionally, participants can access the platform to take surveys and contribute data.
-Below, you'll find information about the project, including its architecture, database schema, and usage flow.
+Below, you'll find information about the project, including its features, database schema, and usage flow.
 > Note: This project was built for the Applied Behavioral Science Lab at KU to conduct the generalized matching law research.

 ## Features
 - Survey Creation: Researchers can create and customize surveys according to their research needs.